cloudquery/cloudquery/website/pages/how-to-guides/update-plugins-using-renovate.md

 ---
-title: Updating Plugins Using Renovate
+title: How to Automatically Update Plugins Using Renovate
 tag: tutorial
 description: >-
   How to setup Renovate to update plugins